How do I clean my jewellery?

 What is your jewellery made of?

 The first thing that should be identified is what is your jewellery made of?
 Because the answer to that will effect how you clean it.
 For example, I wouldn't recommend using a polishing cloth on white gold, because it is most likely plated with rhodium.
-For more information on white gold, read my blog.
+For more information read my blog on white gold.
 I would also advise caution when cleaning jewellery set with pearls, emeralds or opals...and this isn't an exhaustive list.
 If you are unsure what to do with your jewellery, feel free to get in touch.

 Should I buy products?